Clauvin/Abrahms-Less-OP-Martial-Arts/README.md

 Basically, to nerf martial styles through iteration until I'm confortable using them.
 I don't have an exact baseline of power for what I want to reach, but expect a fall from OP-tiers of power (as the mentioned Bojutsu above giving 50+ Evading and dealing 100+ damage with overhead strikes to zombies at Day 1).

-Currently I got a Great Knife on GMC by defeating a Nemesis, so the next target to nerf will be Knife Fighting.
+Currently I got a Great Knife on GMC by defeating a Nemesis, so the next target to nerf will be Knife Fighting (while I'm nerfing Bojutsu more).

 ## What Has Been Done Already

 * Bojutsu has been nerfed from "OP God Tier" of strength to, by now, "a bit OP Tier" - the style is now more defense focused, and lost a lot of its multiplier buffs, some of its extra buffs and techniques.
 Probably becomes OP at higher Bashing levels.
+Still have to be nerfed because of "The Best Defense Is A Good Offense" giving absurd amounts of dodging and hitting.